How does supply line work

 What are the common materials used for supply lines?

-The most common materials used for supply lines are copper, stainless steel, and flexible plastic.
+The most common materials used for supply lines are copper, PEX (cross-linked polyethylene), and CPVC (chlorinated polyvinyl chloride).

 How do I know if my supply line needs to be replaced?

-Signs that a supply line needs to be replaced include leaks, cracks, corrosion, or a decrease in water pressure.
+Signs that a supply line may need to be replaced include leaks, low water pressure, or visible damage or corrosion to the line.

 Connect with certified professionals in your area